wp-plugins/backup-scheduler/readme.txt

 Contributors: SedLex
 Author URI: http://www.sedlex.fr/
 Plugin URI: http://wordpress.org/extend/plugins/backup-scheduler/
-Tags: plugin, backup, database, schedule
-Requires at least: 3.0
+Tags: backup, schedule, plugin, save, database, zip Requires at least: 3.0
-Tested up to: 3.2
+Tested up to: 3.3.1
 Stable tag: trunk

-With this plugin, you may plan the backup of your website
+With this plugin, you may plan the backup of your entire website (folders, files and/or database).

 == Description ==

-With this plugin, you may plan the backup of your website.
+With this plugin, you may plan the backup of your entire website (folders, files and/or database).

 You can choose:

-* which folders you will save;
+* which folders you want to save;
+* the frequency of the backup process;
 * whether your database should be saved;
-* whether the backup is stored on the local website or sent by email (support of multi part zip files)
+* whether the backup is stored on the local website, sent by email or stored on a distant FTP (support of multipart zip files)

-This plugin is under GPL licence.
+This plugin is under GPL licence

-= Localizations =
+= Localization =

-* Russian translation (by Slawka)
-* German-Switzerland translation (by BernhardKnab and PeterDbbert)
+* German (Switzerland) translation provided by PeterDbbert, BernhardKnab
-* Polish translation (by Pablo)
+* English (United States), default language
-* Spanish translation (by AVfoto and Javier)
+* Spanish (Spain) translation provided by Javier, AVfoto
+* French (France) translation provided by SedLex
+* Indonesian (Indonesia) translation provided by Faleddo
-* Italian translation (by PuntoCon)
+* Italian (Italy) translation provided by PuntoCon
+* Dutch (Netherlands) translation provided by Matrix
+* Polish (Poland) translation provided by Lukasz, pablo
+* Portuguese (Portugal) translation provided by FranciscoRocha
+* Russian (Russia) translation provided by GerinG, Slawka
+* Swedish (Sweden) translation provided by
-* French translation (by me)
+* Thai (Thailand) translation provided by
+* Chinese (People's Republic of China) translation provided by YiscaJoe

 = Features of the framework =

-This plugin use SL framework.
+This plugin uses the SL framework.
+This framework eases the creation of new plugins by providing incredible tools and frames.

-You may translate this plugin with an embedded feature which is very easy to use by any end-users (without any external tools / knowledge).

-You may also create a new plugin.
-You will download, from the plugin, an "hello World" plugin: You just have to fill the blank and follow the comments.

-Moreover, all the plugins developped with this framework is able to use astonishing tools, such as :
+For instance, a new created plugin comes with

+* A translation interface to simplify the localization of the text of the plugin ;
-* embedded SVN client (subversion) to easily commit/update the plugin in wordpress.org repository ;
+* An embedded SVN client (subversion) to easily commit/update the plugin in wordpress.org repository ;
-* detailled documentation of all available classes and methodes ;
+* A detailled documentation of all available classes and methodes ;
-* updating the core with a single click ;
 * etc.

+Have fun !

 == Installation ==